appsmithorg/appsmith/CONTRIBUTING.md

 In the process of shipping features quickly, we often forget to keep our docs up to date.
 You can help by suggesting improvements to our documentation or dive right in to our [Contribution Guide](contributions/docs/CONTRIBUTING.md)!

 #### ⚙️ Close a Bug / Feature issue
 We welcome contributions that help make appsmith bug free & improve the experience of our users.
-Check our [good first issues](https://github.com/appsmithorg/appsmith/issues?q=is%3Aopen+is%3Aissue+label%3A%22Good+First+Issue%22) & [begin contributing](#code-contribution)
+Check out our [Contribution Guide](#code-contribution) to begin.

 ## Code Contribution
 All Code contributions are welcome and highly encouraged.
 Before opening a PR, create an issue and talk to a maintainer about a possible solution.